-At MPAA, we proudly support one of the country's most vibrant industries - the American motion picture, home video, and television sector.
-Here at home and around the world, imaginative storytelling delivers enormous economic value, drives innovation, promotes free expression, and serves as a global ambassador for our nation's creativity and dynamism.
-To that end, please find in the enclosed submission our industry's perspective on opening foreign markets and protecting U.S. intellectual property.
+MPAA proudly represents one of the country's most vibrant industries - the American motion picture and television sector.
+Here at home and around the world, our industry delivers enormous economic value, drives innovation, promotes free expression, and serves as a global ambassador for our nation's creativity and dynamism.
+To that end, please find in the enclosed submission our industry's observations on priority foreign trade barriers.

-In the United States, the motion picture industry supports nearly two million high-paying jobs across all 50 states and paid \$134 billion in total wages in 2015.
-The industry employs nearly 319,000 workers in the core business of producing, marketing, manufacturing and distributing motion pictures and television shows.
-The industry generates another nearly 353,000 jobs in related businesses that distribute motion pictures and television shows to consumers, including people employed at movie theaters, video retail and rental operations, television broadcasters, cable companies, and dedicated online ventures.
-The motion picture industry also indirectly supports thousands of other jobs, such as caterers, dry cleaners, florists, hardware and lumber suppliers.
+In the United States, the motion picture and television industry supports over two million high-paying jobs across all 50 states and paid \$139 billion in total wages in 2016.
+The industry employs nearly 342,000 workers in the core business of producing, marketing, manufacturing and distributing motion pictures and television shows.
+These workers earn an average annual salary of \$90,000, 68 percent higher than the average salary nationwide.
+The industry generates another 354,000 jobs in related businesses that distribute motion pictures and television shows to consumers, including people employed at movie theaters, video retail and rental operations, television broadcasters, cable companies, and dedicated online ventures.
+The motion picture industry also indirectly supports thousands of other jobs, such as caterers, dry cleaners, florists, hardware and lumber suppliers, and software and digital equipment suppliers.
+Ultimately, more than 93,000 businesses from across the U.S. make up the industry, 87 percent of which employ fewer than 10 people.

-Creative film and television programming represents one of our country's greatest exports.
-Around the world, audiences enjoy American storytelling, which accounts for \$17.8 billion in U.S. exports and registers a positive trade balance with nearly every country.
+Creative film and television programming represents one of our country's greatest exports, accounting for \$16.5 billion in U.S. exports and registering a positive trade balance with nearly every country.
 Indeed, the American motion picture industry is one of the most competitive in the world.
-In 2015, U.S. audiovisual exports enjoyed a trade surplus valued at \$13.3 billion, or five percent of the total U.S. private-sector trade surplus in services.
-The industry runs a trade surplus larger than those in the advertising, mining, telecommunications, legal, or health related services sectors.
-In 2015, our industry exported four times what it imported.
+In 2016, U.S. audiovisual services exports enjoyed a trade surplus valued at \$12.2 billion, or five percent of the total U.S. private-sector trade surplus in services.
+This trade surplus is larger than those in the advertising, mining, telecommunications, legal, or health related services sectors.
+In 2016, our industry exported four times what it imported.

 The U.S. motion picture industry distributes its films and television shows to over 130 countries.
-With well over half of MPAA member companies' revenue earned outside U.S. borders each year, MPAA has a strong interest in the health and sustainability of these international markets.
+With well over half of MPAA member companies' revenue earned outside the U.S. each year, MPAA has a strong interest in the health and sustainability of these international markets.
 Accordingly, MPAA greatly appreciates USTR's interest in identifying trade barriers that jeopardize the growth of legitimate commerce and impair U.S. global competitiveness.

 The economic and cultural vitality of the creative industries is one of our nation's most valuable assets.
 Thus, it is critical that our trading partners protect and enforce intellectual property rights and offer a level playing field for U.S. audiovisual exports.
 Indeed, the work we do together to expand the global market for U.S. films and television programming directly enhances efforts to create and sustain high-quality American jobs.
+MPAA continues to believe that the inclusion of "cultural carveouts" in trade agreements wrongly suggests that cultural promotion and open markets are incompatible.
+Rather, such carveouts curb consumers' access to a diversity of content and prejudice the interests of creators by excluding them from the benefits of trade disciplines.